getCUJO/QoOID/draft-ietf-ippm-qoo.md

 | Round Trips Per Minute         | Yes for some applications                                | Yes                                           | No         |
 | Quality Attenuation            | Yes                                                      | No                                            | Yes        |

+Explanations:

+- "Captures probability" refers to whether the metric captures enough information to compute the likelihood of an application succeeding.
+- "Articulate requirements" refers to the ease with which application-specific requirements can be expressed using the metric.
+- "Composable" means whether the metric supports mathematical composition to allow for detailed network analysis.

 # Sampling requirements
 To reach the design goal of being useful in the contexts laid out in the